 I. Abstract

 Crop irrigation accounts for a considerable amount of water use in the Coastal Mid-Atlantic region.
 Better understanding of how much water farmers need to irrigate their fields will help decrease both water waste and the economic burden for farmers.
 The Mapping Evapotranspiration at High Resolution with Internalized Calibration (METRIC) model is a powerful tool that calculates evapotranspiration (ET) based on localized data.
-Executable from a Python script, the model can be used as a decision support tool that allows farmers to make more informed decisions about when irrigation is necessary.
-METRIC estimates ET using a series of equations where local input variables are acquired from Landsat 8 sensors, a United States Geological Survey (USGS) survey based Digital Elevation Model (DEM), and local weather conditions.
+Executable from a Python script, the model can be used as a decision support tool that allows farmers to make more-informed decisions about when irrigation is necessary.
+METRIC estimates ET using a series of equations where local input variables are acquired from Landsat 8 sensors, a United States Geological Survey (USGS) survey-based Digital Elevation Model (DEM), and local weather conditions.
 While METRIC derived ET estimates are beneficial for irrigation purposes, it can also provide state officials with a useful means of drought monitoring.
 Utilizing data from NASA Earth observations in the Coastal Mid-Atlantic region will contribute to a large-scale, more-complete, understanding of the water consumption behavior in an area that can be used for both policy and individual agricultural decisions.